Dengkuat/GitAdvanced/readme.md

 ```

-resolve conflict with merge tool from the main branch
+resolve conflict with merge tool from the conflict-branch2 branch